All Episodes

 We now have four separate conclusions.

-The nine-month FBI investigation, struck and page both said, no, we had nothing before Mueller was ever appointed.
+The nine-month FBI investigation struck and Page both said, no, we had nothing before Mueller was ever appointed.

-Then we have the House Intel Committee investigation, no collusion, none whatsoever, no conspiracy.
+Then we have the House Intel Committee investigation.

 Then the bipartisan Senate Committee, now the Mueller Report.

-Now Nancy Pelosi, she's not the speaker, she's speaker in name only, now has to follow the radical leadership of people like Ocasio Cortez.
+Now Nancy Pelosi, she's not the speaker, she's speaker in name only, now has to follow the radical leadership of people like Ocasio-Cortez.

-Anyway, here to weigh in on all the madness is uh somebody that probably enjoys every second of it because he wrote a whole killing series of 15 number one best-selling books.
+Anyway, here to weigh in on all the madness is somebody that probably enjoys every second of it because he wrote a whole killing series of 15 number one best-selling books, all things Bill O'Reilly at BillO'Reilly.com.

 How are you, sir?

-Um I'm I'm a little teed off today.
+I'm a little teed off today.

 And I'm one of the American people.

-I'm a little I'm a little uh agitated here.
+So I'm a little agitated here.

-Bill has the president done a lot for the American people in the two and a half years, mostly by himself.
+Bill, has the president done a lot for the American people in the two and a half years, mostly by himself?

 I think Trump has done some really good things.